srobotta/moodle-tiny_cloze/README.md

 at https://docs.moodle.org/en/Multi-language_content_filter.

 ## History

+### v1.4
+- Extend tests to cover functionality of the whole plugin.
+- Custom grade values for answers (this addresses [issue #16](https://github.com/srobotta/moodle-tiny_cloze/issues/16))
+- Add PHP 8.2 tests for the Moodle 4.3 test runs.
+- Streamline the process when the strings for the dialogue are fetched.
+- Add alt attributes for the icons.
+- Add new modal creation process from Moodle 4.3 but keep the old process for backward compatibility.
+- Add missing language string when capabilities are displayed.

 ### v1.3
 - Add new CI stack for latest release and adapt changes to work with Moodle 4.3.